bhughes339/vscode-replacerules/README.md

 ## Example configuration

 **Note:** The configuration format has changed in version 0.2.0.
 Your old configs will be automatically converted to the new format.
-Please see release notes for more detauls.
+Please see release notes for more details.

 ```json
 "replacerules.rules": {